Diakon is concerned not only about the people the organization directly serves, but also about the communities in which

-Since 1868, Diakon's services have been focused on improving the lives of people in need.
+Since 1868, Diakon’s services have focused on improving the lives of people in need.
 That service has a significant impact on society as a whole.

 But community benefit also refers to the way we make a difference beyond direct service, especially in terms of concern for those with lower incomes or other limited resources.
 Community benefit arises from our innate concern for the communities we serve—for not only the neighbors we directly help, but also for their neighbors.

 Community benefit reflects our responsibility for improving the overall fabric of society, a response to the trust placed in us through the granting of tax-exempt status.

-In 2016, our community benefit totaled more than $20.8 million, with extensive additional impact not reported financially based on national guidelines—an increase over the 2015 figure of $20.3 million.
+In 2017, our community benefit totaled more than $20 million, with extensive additional impact not reported financially based on national guidelines.

 Moreover, even that additional impact does not take into account the societal benefits associated with our responsible employment of nearly 2,000 people, which includes competitive wages and a generous benefits package.
-Beyond the taxes they pay within their local communities, these staff members are not only dedicated employees of Diakon, but also share a giving spirit.
-In addition to their individual support of charitable organizations, they also collectively support Diakon programs each year in the neighborhood of nearly $100,000.
+Beyond the taxes they pay within their local communities, these staff members are not only dedicated employees of Diakon, but also share a giving spirit, donating to Diakon themselves each year.